mahitayadla/Verbatask/README.md

 - [Update by query API — Elasticsearch Documentation](https://www.elastic.co/docs/reference/elasticsearch/rest-apis/update-by-query-api)
 - ChatGPT (OpenAI): Used to generate synthetic meeting transcripts
 - Claude (Anthropic): Used to generate additional synthetic transcripts and assist with development

+The PDF version of the project workflow and architecture is available in the `docs/` folder.